bayesimpact/encompass/README.md

 * `AWS_ACCESS_KEY` and `AWS_SECRET_KEY`: Required for AWS CLI - see [AWS docs](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
 * `POSTGRES_URL`: URL for database to use for the application.
 This might be `localhost` for development.

+There is an `IS_AWS` environment variable which should be set to `TRUE` when running with RDS.
+This is to initialize the database correctly when using an RDS instance.
+You will not need this environment variable if you are not using an RDS database.

 ### 3. Run the app

 In your terminal, run: